William Packard (author): Editor of the New York Quarterly

 Packard was editor of the New York Quarterly (NYQ) for 33 years — from its founding 1969 until his death in 2002.
 He published 58 issues.
 Poet and novelist James Dickey called Packard "one of the great editors of our time".
-Cited by Rolling Stone as "the most important poetry magazine in America," the New York Quarterly earned a reputation for excellence by publishing poems, and for its “exceptional in-depth interviews” with the prominent poets W. H. Auden, John Ashbery, Paul Blackburn, Richard Eberhart, Stanley Kunitz, Anne Sexton, Franz Douskey, Charles Bukowski, and W.S.
+Cited by Rolling Stone as "the most important poetry magazine in America," the New York Quarterly earned a reputation for its “exceptional in-depth interviews” with the prominent poets W. H. Auden, John Ashbery, Paul Blackburn, Richard Eberhart, Stanley Kunitz, Anne Sexton, Franz Douskey, Charles Bukowski, and W.S.
 Merwin, among many others.
-In fact, NYQ has, in its thirty-year career, published virtually every important poet in the nation.
-But the magazine is equally acclaimed for supporting the work of lesser-known poets.
+The magazine is also heralded for supporting the work of lesser-known poets.
 The poet Galway Kinnell once said of the magazine, "The New York Quarterly serves an invaluable function — and that is finding and publishing wonderful talents — such as Franz Douskey, Antler, Pennant, Lifshin, Inez, Moriarty — who may not have the recognition that their work so richly deserves."

 Packard's friend, the author Charles Bukowski, was often found in the pages of The New York Quarterly.
 Bukowski contributed poems, correspondence, and in 1985 he was the subject of the magazine's “craft interview”.
 Packard appears in the film, Bukowski, Born into This.

 The New York Quarterly temporarily suspended publication when Packard suffered a stroke, but returned to print shortly before his death.